top of page

 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.
 Philippians 2:12

 I love using Bible Hub.
-It shows you context, cross reference, study, commentaries, and different translations to the verse you’re looking up.
+It shows you context, cross reference, word study (on the Interlin tab), commentaries, and different translations to the verse you’re looking up.

-Click the link to read Phil 2:12 in other translations.
+Click the link to read Philippians 2:12 in other translations.

 Then there’s Blue Letter Bible.
 That is much more advanced, imho, but it's handy if you want to know the meaning of a word in a verse and how it’s used.

-Link to Phil 2:12 for more in depth study.
+Link to Philippians 2:12 for more in depth study.

 Other Handy Links: